pythonindia/inpycon-blog/content/blog/thank-you-reviewers-2020.md

-Title: Thank you PyCon India 2020 reviewers Date: 2020-12-13 Category: 2020 Slug: thank-you-reviewers-2020 Summary: Thank you PyCon India 2020 reviewers
+Title: Thank you PyCon India 2020 reviewers
+Date: 2020-12-13
+Category: 2020
+Slug: thank-you-reviewers-2020
+Summary: Thanking our humble reviewers who reviewed talks and workshop proposals submitted to PyCon India 2020.

-We would like to express our appreciation and gratitude to the following people who participated in the review panel at PyCon India 2020.
-The talk selection process would not have been possible without their effort and expertise.
-The review panel comprised of a few more people, who have chosen to stay anonymous.
+We would like to express our appreciation and gratitude for the following people who participated in the review panel at PyCon India 2020.
+The talk selection process would not have been possible without their effort, expertise, and time they committed to reviewing each talk.
+The review panel comprised of a few people, who have chosen to stay anonymous.
 Many thanks to them too.

 ### Aananya  Vyas